AbhiPrasad/Twitch-Viewer/README.md

 # Twitch Viewer

-Provides a list of twitch.tv streamers and an according link to their stream.
-The the custom list of streamers is saved on your page.
+A quick look at different twitch.tv streams and who is online or not.

 <a href="url"><img src="https://raw.githubusercontent.com/AbhiPrasad/Twitch-Viewer/master/screenshot.png" width="auto" height="300" ></a>